malaqr/GAG---whatsapp/README.md

 1. Add the paths for Maven and ChromeDriver to your environment variables:
    - Search for "Environment Variables" in Windows (you can add them for either the user or system; user variables are only valid for the current user, while system variables are for all users on the PC).
    - Create a variable named `MAVEN_HOME` and set its value to the directory of `apache-maven-3.9.9`.
    - Go to the `Path` variable, click "Edit," then click "New" (be careful not to delete or overwrite existing entries).
-Add `%MAVEN_HOME%\bin` (without quotes) as a new entry.
+Add `%MAVEN_HOME%\bin` as a new entry.
    - In the `Path` variable, add another entry for the directory of the ChromeDriver folder `chromedriver-win64`.

 2. Within the project: